-Human First is a partnership in health care between VIA University College, the Central Denmark Region and Aarhus University where we work together towards the common dream of making central Denmark the healthiest place on earth.
+Human First is a partnership in health care between VIA University College, the Central Denmark Region, Aarhus University and the Municipalities where we work together towards the common dream of making central Denmark the healthiest place on earth.
 For the people who live here.
 But also for the people who don’t.

 For each focus area there will be established an organisation to ensure the formulation of action plans and continuous reporting on progress.